-Consensus on a definition of current zoning ordinance work: Clarification, fix conflicts, state or federal law, duplication and organization but does not change the spirit of the ordinance.
-A substantial change is anything reyond.

-Mielnik is working on reorganization of the zoning ordinance to make it more comprehensive and creating consistency.
+Consensus on a definition of current zoning ordinance work: (1 urification, fix conflicts, state or federal law, delication and organization but does not change the spirit of the ordinance.
+A substantial change is anything barrons on the zoning ordinance to make it more comprehensive and creating consistency.